ARZU984/Netkeeper/README.md

 ### 🔗 External API Integration

-NetDeflect v2.0 can integrate with external security services:
+NetKeeper v1.0 can integrate with external security services:

 - Send blocked IPs to third-party firewalls or security services
 - Multiple sending modes: single, batch, or all IPs at once